 How to Visit Ladakh with Family

-All tourist activities too are operational in these months so your family will be able to enjoy to the fullest.
-Any before than May or after September will mean that you are bringing your folks to extremely cold weather, a deserted town and will run a risk of getting stuck somewhere due to snowfall.
+All tourist activities also are operational in these months so your family will be able to enjoy to the fullest.
+Any before than May or after September will mean that you are bringing your folks to extremely cold weather, a deserted town, and will run a risk of getting stuck somewhere due to snowfall.

 Acute Mountain Sickness

 Acute Mountain sickness, or simply known as altitude sickness, is very real and you cannot make the mistake of not paying attention to it.
 It can get very serious and can even take life.
 The friend I was talking about above in the article died because of AMS.

 While traveling with your family, you must take the journey slow and allow everyone in the group enough time to adjust to the high altitude.
 To know more about what AMS is and what its symptoms are, please read How to Handle Acute Mountain Sickness in Ladakh.